American memorial buildings, US remembrance architecture, United States of America architects news

 Design: Maya Lin

-American Architecture – Selection
+American Architecture – Selection:

 Design: Gehry Partners, Architects, Santa Monica

-Farnsworth House, Plano
+Farnsworth House, Illinois

 Design: Mies van der Rohe Architect

-University of Iowa building, Iowa City
+University of Iowa Building, Iowa City

 Design: Steven Holl Architects, New York City

-Commonwealth Pier, Seaport World Trade Center, Boston, Massachusetts
+Commonwealth Pier Boston, Massachusetts

 Design Architect: Schmidt Hammer Lassen Architects